Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-Im step 8, we TheReload IIS (Open IIS, Stop and Start the server).
-Next, we Go to sites -> Default -> osTicket On the right, click “Browse *:80” you should see OS Ticket installer running
+Im step 8, we reload IIS (Open IIS, Stop and Start the server).
+Next, we Go to sites -> Default -> osTicket On the right, click “Browse *:80” We do this to check that OS Ticket installer running properly.
+You should see the intaller screen as shown below:
 </p>
 </p>
 <br />